All Products

 Configure iptables firewall forwarding rules

-In Ubuntu, iptables rules are temporary rules that cannot survive an instance restart.
-This section describes how to use the iptables-persistent package to save iptables rules and automatically load the rules on instance startup.
+In Ubuntu, iptables rules are lost after an ECS instance restarts because the rules are temporary by default.
+Use the iptables-persistent package to save the iptables rules and automatically load them on system startup.

 1. Run the following command to install iptables-persistent.